LARC-CMU-SMU/FoodSeg103-Benchmark-v1/README.md

 }
 ```

 ## Other Issues

 If you meet other issues in using the software, you can check the original mmsegmentation (see [doc](https://mmsegmentation.readthedocs.io/) for more details).

+## Acknowledgement

+The segmentation software in this project was developed mainly by extending the [segmentation](https://github.com/open-mmlab/mmsegmentation/).